-The concept of Tartan Day began at a meeting of the Federation of Scottish Clans in Nova Scotia on 9 March 1986.
-Members Bill Crowell and Jean MacKaracher-Watson put forward the following motion to the Federation:
+But back to Tartan Day in Canada.
+Where did it all begin?
+Well, turn the clock back to a meeting of the Federation of Scottish Clans in Nova Scotia on 9 March 1986.
+Members, Bill Crowell, and Jean MacKaracher-Watson, put forward the following motion to the Federation:

 "That we establish a day known as 'Tartan Day'.
 This to be a day chosen to promote Scottish Heritage by the most visible means.
 The wearing of the Scottish attire, especially in places where the kilt is not ordinarily worn, i.e.: work, play or worship."